TanayRaundale/trevasq/README.md

 (Optional: Include screenshots of dark mode, charts, mobile view)

 Contributing / Feedback:
 This project was built under constraints — suggestions, forks, or contributions are welcome!
-Reach out on LinkedIn: https://www.linkedin.com/in/tanayraundale or raise a GitHub issue.
+Reach out on LinkedIn: linkedin.com/in/tanay-raundale-726086303/ or raise a GitHub issue.

-License:
-MIT — feel free to use, remix, and build upon it.

 Made with ❤️ by Tanay Raundale (https://github.com/TanayRaundale)